sunfounder/sunfounder-uno-and-mega-kit/docs/source/mega2560/photo_resistor.rst

 **Step 4:** Upload the sketch to the board.

-Now, shine some light on the photo resistor, and you will see several Eds light up.
-Shine more light and you will see more Eds light up.
-When you place it in a dark environment, all the Eds will go out.
+Now, shine some light on the photo resistor, and you will see several LEDs light up.
+Shine more light and you will see more LEDs light up.
+When you place it in a dark environment, all the LEDs will go out.

 .. image:: media_mega2560/image143.jpeg
     :align: center